What's this project about?

-Why has the Jenkin Street intersection been chosen as the next location?
+Why was the Jenkin Street intersection chosen as the next location?

-Following the completion of the streetscape improvement at Little Lefroy Lane and Sydney Street, the City intended to work sequentially along South Terrace.
-In a choice between Charles Street and Jenkin Street, the City has chosen Jenkin Street as the next proposed location for the following reasons:
+In a choice between Charles Street and Jenkin Street for node two, the City chose Jenkin Street as the next proposed location for the following reasons:

 Will the treatment at the Jenkin Street intersection be similar to node one?